Douglas College > Student Services > Financial > Financial Aid > Bursaries > General bursaries

 Margaret Meagher Memorial Bursary

-The Margaret Meagher Memorial Bursary was established in 1994 to support students enrolled in any program at Douglas College, with preference to Dental Assisting.
+The Margaret Meagher Memorial Bursary was created in 1994 to support students at Douglas College with a demonstrated financial need.

 Mia Gordon Bursary

 This bursary was established by Mia Gordon (Vice-President, College Development 1985-2002) to recognize the partnership between the Coquitlam Campus of Douglas College and Pinetree Secondary School.
 Additional funds were added when friends and colleagues honoured Mia's outstanding service to Douglas College and the community upon her retirement.
 Preference is given to a graduate of Pinetree Secondary School studying at the Coquitlam Campus.
 If no student qualifies, it is available to any student from the Tri-Cities studying at any campus.

 Milton and Fei Wong established this bursary to provide financial assistance to Douglas College students.
 The Chair of HSBC Asset Management Canada, Chancellor of Simon Fraser University and an Order of Canada recipient, Milton Wong was a powerful advocate for volunteerism, charitable giving and cultural diversity.
 The guest speaker at the Douglas College Foundation's Donor Dinner in October 2002, Dr. Wong said, "We live in a world where so few have so much, and so many have so very little.
 And it is not a matter of if we are going to remedy this situation, but how and when."